HugoDF/express-nunjucks-tailwind/README.md

 The default Docker `CMD` is `npm start`, [./docker-compose.yaml](./docker-compose.yaml) overrides this to `npm run dev` which runs the application using nodemon (auto-restart on file change).

-## Express API setup
+## Express setup

-The Express API is located in [./src/api](./src/api).
+The Express "page" resources are located in [./src/pages](./src/pages).

+Their corresponding Nunjucks templates are in [./src/views](./src/views).

-Applications routes for resources are defined in [./src/api/index.js](./src/api/index.js).
+Applications routes for pages are defined in [./src/router.js](./src/router.js).

 Global concerns like security, cookie parsing, body parsing and request logging are handled in [./server.js](./server.js).

 This application loosely follows the [Presentation Domain Data Layering](https://www.martinfowler.com/bliki/PresentationDomainDataLayering.html):

-- Presentation is dealt with in the `./src/api` folder
+- Data Presentation is dealt with in the `./src/pages` folder
 - Domain is dealt with in the `./src/modules` folder.